Claude Code in Production -- the Claude Code book by Jeff Yaw (Yaw Labs), PDF + EPUB

 The fix isn't a smarter prompt.
 It's a discipline overlay -- the rules, settings, hooks, skills, memory, and permissions that encode the failure modes you've actually hit.
 Twelve chapters of what shipping daily with Claude Code at Yaw Labs taught us we needed to write down.

 PDF + EPUB.
 Free updates as the surface area moves.
-Secure checkout.
 Read Chapter 1 free.

 Each of these is a thing Claude Code has actually done in production -- not a hypothetical, not a "what if."
 The book gives you the rule, hook, or settings change that catches the next one before it costs you forty minutes.